68 W. Madison Street,

 1 person favorited this theater

-The Star was one of a handful of theaters on the stretch of Madison Street between Clark and Dearborn Streets in early 20th century Chicago.
-It opened in 1914 and sat around 1500.
+The Star Theatre was one of a handful of theatres on the stretch of W. Madison Street between N. Clark Street and N. Dearborn Street in early 20th century Chicago.
+It opened in 1914.

-In 1921, the Jones, Linick, Schaefer circuit purchased the Star, for about $50,000.
-The chain also operated several other popular Loop theaters, including the Orpheum and Bijou Dream Theatres.
+In 1921, the Jones, Linick, Schaefer circuit purchased the Star Theatre, for about $50,000.
+The chain also operated several other popular Loop theaters, including the Orpheum Theatre and Bijou Dream Theatre.

-However, little more than a year after it was purchashed, the circuit sold the theater to the Harding Company, which converted it into one of its chain of coffee shops.
+However, little more than a year after it was purchashed, the circuit sold the theatre to the Harding Company, which converted it into one of its chain of coffee shops.

 Just login to your account and subscribe to this theater